MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-manage-sales.md

 You can easily correct or cancel a posted sales invoice before it is paid.
 This is useful if you want to correct a typing mistake or if the customer requests a change early in the order process.
 If the posted sales invoice is paid, then you must create a sales credit memo or a sales return order to reverse the sale.

 Good sales and marketing practices are all about how to make the best decisions at the right time.
 Marketing functionality in [!INCLUDE[d365fin](includes/d365fin_md.md)] provides precise and timely overview of your contact information so that you can serve your prospective customers more efficiently and increase customer satisfaction.
 For more information, see [Relationship Management](marketing-relationship-management.md).

+If you use Dynamics 365 Sales for customer engagement, you can enjoy seamless integration in the lead-to-cash process by using Business Central for backend activities such as processing orders, managing inventory, and doing your finances.
+For more information, see [Using Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).

 In business environments where the customer must pay before products are delivered, such as in retail, you must wait for the receipt of payment before you deliver the products.
 In most cases, you process incoming payments some weeks after delivery by applying the payments to their related posted, unpaid sales invoices.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).